wavefrontHQ/docs/pages/doc/query_language_series_joining.md

 * A source name, for example, `host-1`
 * 0 or more point tags (key value pairs), for example, `dc=Oregon stage=prod service=shopping`

 A `join()` operation views every time series as a row in a table that has a column for each metadata value.
 We have a separate table for each metric name.
 Below is a table showing 6 time series for a metric called `cpu.load`.
-(We've added a row # so we can easily refer to individual time series in later examples.)
+(In the doc, we added a row # so we can easily refer to individual time series in later examples.)
 <table>
 <colgroup>
 <col width="8%" />